 Login to FMX

-Step 1: Open an internet browser and navigate to (yourcompany.gofmx.com)
+Step 1: Open a web browser and navigate to (yourcompany.gofmx.com)

 Step 2: Log in with the following credentials: